 Tourist attractions in Lome are honestly not many and apart from the beaches, the other set of attractions you can expect in the city are the markets, the Grand Market is big and has a 3 stores large hall.
 Here, you can buy almost everything ranging from green lemons, red peppers, travel bags, combs, traditional medicines and other remedies.
 Togo National Museum is found in Palais du Congres which contains numerous collections of musical instruments, jewelry, pottery, dolls, pottery, and other objects showcasing traditions and arts.

 Local street foods are many where you can get a wide range of foods being served.
-For budget travelers, a plate or pate or rice is a must taste.
+For budget travelers, a plate or pate or rice is a must-taste.
 Currently, Lome is experiencing an increased number of Lebanese restaurants where you can get cheap but delicious foods.
 Chinese restaurants in Lome are about two with one in Adigame and the other one at Kodjoviakope.
-You can enjoy great meals as you relax by the beach as the restaurants serve steaks, deserts and salads.
-Other restaurants that you should consider trying are the La Belle Epoque, Marrox Grill and Alt Munchen.
+You can enjoy great meals as you relax by the beach as the restaurants serve steaks, desserts, and salads.
+Other restaurants that you should consider trying are the La Belle Epoque, Marrox Grill, and Alt Munchen.

 Night life in Lome is just crazy and you will find local Lomeians dressings in the many discotheques and bars.
 Dance clubs featuring western styles are many especially in the downtown but can be quite expensive.
 If you want to relax, there is a great beach just near the Ghana border where you will encounter the pretty cold Castle Milk.
 However, ensure that you get out of the beach before nightfall as beaches have been noted to be quite dangerous especially at night.
 You can as well taste local drinks where several local brews brew millet beer.
 Budget sleeping hotels are quite decent and have a sink, shower, and a bed such as Hotel Bellevue and Hotel Cote Sud that also has excellent food selections.